amansingh-13/justchat-devcom/README.md

 `
 ng serve
 `
 in the project directory.
-The app will be deployed on `http://localhost:4200/`
+<br/>The app will be deployed on `http://localhost:4200/`